 \end{proof}

 The following lemma quantifies the relationship between $m_t$, $o_t$, and $d_t$.
-This results is a property for the delay sequence and the respective delay-dependent parameters, regardless of other parts of the online learning problem.
+This result is a property of the delay sequence and the respective delay-dependent parameters, regardless of other parts of the online learning problem.
 Its proof is an extension of similar arguments from the proof of Theorem~E.1 in \citet{qiuexploiting}. \begin{lemma} For any sequence of delays, $\sumtT |m_t|\cdot|o_{t+1}\setminus o_t| \le 2\dtot$. \end{lemma} \begin{proof} Direct calculations show that